Double Meaning: A Tactile Journey Through the Peggy Guggenheim Collection

 Tactile tour and sculpture workshop for blind, visually impaired, and sighted visitors.

-Participants are led in a tactile exploration of an ever-changing selection of sculptures and paintings from the permanent collection or temporary exhibitions by Valeria Bottalico, curator of the project.
-The exploration of the paintings takes place through the examination of the reproductions in relief.
-Following the visit, a workshop led by the blind sculptor Felice Tagliaferri helps participants reinforce the mental image of one of the works of art in the museum.
+Participants are led through a tactile exploration of an ever-changing selection of sculptures and paintings from the permanent collection or temporary exhibitions by Valeria Bottalico, curator of the project.
+The paintings are analysed through reproductions in relief.
+Following the tour, a workshop led by blind sculptor Felice Tagliaferri helps participants reinforce a mental image of one of the works of art in the museum.

-Upon request, visually impaired visitors may reserve a tactile tour led by a museum accessibility expert.
+Upon request, visually impaired visitors can reserve a tactile tour led by a museum accessibility expert.

-Double Meaning: a Tactile Journey through the Peggy Guggenheim Collection has been created in collaboration with the Ciechi Institute of Milan, the Italian Union of the Blind and Visually Impaired, and with the patronage of ICOM Italia (International Council of Museums).
+Double Meaning: a Tactile Journey through the Peggy Guggenheim Collection has been created in collaboration with the Istituto dei Ciechi di Milano, the Italian Union of the Blind and Partially Sighted, and with the patronage of ICOM Italia (International Council of Museums).
+Double Meaning is supported by a generous donation by Florim.
 The Solomon R. Guggenheim Foundation’s programs for visitors who are blind or have low vision are supported by Ornellaia.

 Sorry, your search is too narrow.
 Try to remove some filters.